 Authors and reviewers are infrequent visitors to your journal - they can’t “learn” your system

-Difficulty keeping communication straight: Your peer review system should make it easy for authors and reviewers to communicate with editors.
-Authors and reviewers should be able to contact editors from your peer review system.
-They should also have easy access to threads of all peer review communication.
-Ideally, authors and reviewers should be able to access and respond to messages from your journal both within your peer review system and via their email.
-Scholastica’s peer review software has a feature called Discussions that makes this possible.
+Difficulty keeping communication straight: Your peer review system should make it easy for authors and reviewers to communicate with you.
+They should be able to contact editors within the system and have easy access to submission communication threads, ideally with the option to respond to messages both within your peer review software and via their email for convenience.
+For example, Scholastica’s peer review software has a feature called Discussions that makes this possible.

 File version confusion: You’re bound to work with multiple versions of a manuscript file during peer review.
 Don’t task authors and reviewers with keeping file versions straight.
 Make sure your peer review system can automate file versioning.